 Having the Lakes Entrance fishing fleet as your neighbours means there is never a shortage of fresh seafood.
 Executive chef and owner Nick Mahlook has put together a menu that is all about supporting his local community but also showcasing what this amazing region has to offer.
 Think Nostalgic charm meets modern classics.

-Capture the stunning sunsets and salty sea air, in a laid back, casual dining offer that highlights some of the regions finest produce and wine.
+Capture the stunning sunsets and salty sea air, in a laid back, casual dining offer that explores and features some of the regions finest produce and wine.

 He brings with him an honest and simple approach to the menu, while honing his passion for nostalgic childhood dishes and reinventing the classics.